The Best Cha Ca Hanoi You Have Ever Tasted

 Cha Ca Thang Long restaurant

-Cha Ca Thang Long restaurant was listed in BIB Gourmand: Quality cooking at reasonable prices in the Michelin Guide Ceremony when it was first held in Hanoi last June.
-Cha Ca Thang Long has made traditional Hanoi food out on the global scale and definitely, more and more foreigners will come there and try this delicacy.
+Cha Ca Thang Long restaurant was listed in Bib Gourmand Selection for two consecutive years, 2023 and 2024.
+Cha Ca Thang Long has made traditional Hanoi food available globally, and definitely more foreigners will come there and try this delicacy.

 5.3.
 Cha Ca Anh Vu